swayammehta5/Productivity-Tracker/RENDER_ENV_VARIABLES.md

    - **Required**: No (app will use rule-based suggestions if not provided)

 10. **GOOGLE_CLIENT_ID**
-    - Description: Google OAuth Client ID for Google Calendar integration
+    - Description: Google OAuth Client ID for Google Authentication and Calendar integration
     - Example: `123456789-abcdefg.apps.googleusercontent.com`
-    - **Required**: No (only if using Google Calendar sync)
+    - **Required**: Yes (for Google OAuth login)
+    - **Note**: Get this from Google Cloud Console (see GOOGLE_OAUTH_SETUP.md)

 11. **GOOGLE_CLIENT_SECRET**
-    - Description: Google OAuth Client Secret for Google Calendar integration
+    - Description: Google OAuth Client Secret (optional, not needed for basic OAuth)
     - Example: `GOCSPX-...`
-    - **Required**: No (only if using Google Calendar sync)
+    - **Required**: No (only if using advanced Google Calendar sync features)

 12. **GOOGLE_REDIRECT_URI**
-    - Description: Google OAuth redirect URI
+    - Description: Google OAuth redirect URI for Calendar integration
     - Example: `https://your-backend.onrender.com/api/calendar/callback`
     - **Required**: No (only if using Google Calendar sync)